Skip to main content

 • peripheral antennae complexes M and S, also called light-harvesting complexes II (LCHIIs)

-The core part of the Photosystem II supercomplex contains the key to the existence of aerobic organisms as it produces the dioxygen in our atmosphere.
+The core part of the Photosystem II supercomplex contains the key to the existence of aerobic organisms, as it produces the dioxygen in our atmosphere.
 Its chemistry is phenomenal.
-Many are seeking to modify it to produce, in addition to O2, a green energy source, H2.
-We will explore the mechanisms for the oxidation of water to O2 by a PSII-bound inorganic Mn4CaO5 cluster, the oxygen-evolving complex (OEC) in the next section.
+Many seek to modify it to produce, instead of H2, a green energy source.
+In the next section, we will explore the mechanisms for water oxidation to O2 by a PSII-bound inorganic Mn4CaO5 cluster, the oxygen-evolving complex (OEC).
 Let's first look at PSII in light of the discussion above.
 Where are all the chlorophylls?
 The mystical "reaction center"?

 The PSII Core Complex (within the supercomplex) has over 20 subunits.
 These include: